littlecub125/cubs_study/windows_application/combined_function/list_combined_function.md

 #List of Combined function

+## How to use?

+1. unzip the file "combined_function.zip"
+2. execute "Project1.exe"

+## Brief explanation of each function
 1. Timer test
     - click "On", then you may see the counter activated
     - you can stop the counter, by clicking "Off" button